alibaba/GraphScope/analytical_engine/java/README.md

   GRAPE-JDK substantially narrows the gap between apps written in Java and in C++.
 As [experiments](#performance) shows, the overall performance gap between native C++ and GRAPE-JDK are lower than 2x, and in some scenarios like PageRank, GRAPE-JDK runs nearly as fast as native C++ implementation.

 - **Support Giraph app**.
-We also prvide user with a Giraph SDK, grape-giraph.
+We also provide user with a Giraph SDK, grape-giraph.
 The algorithms user implemented on [Giraph](https://github.com/apache/giraph) interface can be run on GRAPE-JDK without any modification.

 - **Support Spark Graphx**.
 We break down the storage gap between Spark RDD and GraphScope Fragment, enabling `fragment-as-rdd` wrapping